nxp-imx/meta-nxp-connectivity/docs/guides/nxp_chip_tool_web_guide.md

 First, the light_switch_combo application should run properly on the K32W Matter device, and then use the chip-tool-web ble-thread pairing method to pair with two light_switch_combo devices separately.

 Two light-switch_combo devices, one used as the switch device and the other used as the light device.
 Before binding, the access control list must be written.
 Therefore, in the `Light Node Alias` section, select the node alias that you want to use as the light device.
 In the `Switch Node Alias` section, select the node alias you want to use as the switch device, and they corresponding node IDs will be filled in automatically. `ACL EndPoint ID` is recommended to use endpoint `0`.
-Then click the `WRITE ACL` button to trigger write acl command like bellow.
+Then click the `WRITE ACL` button to trigger write acl command like below.
 ```
 chip-tool accesscontrol write acl <acl_data> <node_id> <endpoint_id>
 ```